-Supporting Faith-based Victims of Dating Violence
+Supporting Faith-based Victims and Survivors of Dating Violence

 Healthy relationships are built on mutual love, respect, and trust.
 Unfortunately, some relationships can become unhealthy, or even violent.
 When we think of intimate partner violence, we may think of violence happening within a marriage, but teens and young adults experience intimate partner violence, too.
 For young adults, an intimate relationship is a step above platonic friendship that usually includes a significant emotional attachment.
 It can happen to anyone, in any relationship, whether that relationship is casual or serious.